Star and crescent: National flags

-The flag of Tunisia (1831) is the first to use the star and crescent design in 1831.
+Tunisia was the first to have adopted the star and crescent design on a national flag in 1831, influenced by the Ottoman naval standard at the time.
 This continues to be the Tunisian national flag post-independence.
-A decade later, the Ottoman flag of 1844 with a white "ay-yıldız" (Turkish for "crescent-star") on a red background continues to be in use as the flag of the Republic of Turkey with minor modifications.
+The Ottoman flag of 1844 with a white moon-star on a red background, continues to be in use as the flag of Turkey with minor changes.

-Other states in the Ottoman sphere of influence using the star and crescent design in their flats such as Libya (1951, re-introduced 2011) and Algeria (1958).
+Other states that were in the Ottoman sphere of influence adopted the design in their flags post-independence, including Libya (1951, re-introduced 2011) and Algeria (1958).

 The modern emblem of Turkey shows the star outside the arc of the crescent, as it were a "realistic" depiction of a conjunction of Moon and Venus, while in the 19th century, the Ottoman star and crescent was occasionally still drawn as the star-within-crescent.

 By contrast, the designs of both the flags of Algeria and Tunisia (as well as Mauritania and Pakistan) place the star within the crescent.